avito-tech/avito-android/docs/content/contributing/Logging.md

 # Logging

-`com.avito.logger.Logger` used both in Gradle and in Android Runtime
+`com.avito.logger.Logger` is used both in Gradle and in Android runtime.

 ## Logging in Gradle